wavefrontHQ/docs/pages/doc/sending_log_data.md

 ## Querying Log Data

-After configuring the Wavefront Proxy to send log data, you could issue a queries such as:
+After configuring the Wavefront proxy to send log data, you could issue a queries such as:

     rate(ts(combined_apache_log_lines))
     ts(responseBytes.p99)